spsforks/SCons-scons-wiki/UsingCommandLineArguments.md

 - Avoid calling scons with command lines that use space rather then `=` as the option/argument separator.
 Using a space is legal syntax, and is not a problem for the SCons built-in options, but due to the ambiguity exposed when the option is defined in the SConscript, should not be used there.
 - Avoid defining single-character options that take a following argument.
 - Avoid defining added options which take multiple following arguments.
 Such arguments will by their nature be space-separated, and thus run into the problem.
 Instead, use a style similar to that described in the SCons `ListVariable()` function: use a single following argument which may consist of one or more comma-separated values.
-- Consider whether using `VARIABLES` might be a workable solution instead.
+- Consider whether using `Variables` might be a workable solution instead.

 ## Environment Variables